State Shelter Subsidy Grant Program (SSSG)

 Funding

-The annual state appropriation is shared among Dane County, Milwaukee County, and balance of state areas.
-Grant amounts may be supplemented by Interest Bearing Real Estate Trust Account (IBRETA) funds.
+The annual state appropriation of funds is shared amongst Dane County, Milwaukee County, Racine County, and the Balance of State Continuum of Care's service areas.
+Grant amounts may be supplemented by the Interest-Bearing Real Estate Trust Accounts (IBRETA), if available.

-In Dane and Milwaukee counties, a local shelter or service provider must be designated as the lead agency.
-The lead agency is responsible for submitting a single application on behalf of all funded shelters in the county, who work together to develop a plan for distributing funds for the county.
-The grant to the lead agency may not exceed 50 percent of the participating shelters combined operating budgets.
+For Dane and Milwaukee counties, one local shelter or service provider must be designated as the lead agency.
+The lead agency is responsible for collecting and submitting applications on behalf of all participating emergency shelter programs in the county.
+The grant awarded to the lead agency may not exceed 50 percent of the participating emergency shelters' programs combined total operating budgets.

 SSSG Application

-The next SSSG application will be available in fall 2023.
+The SSSG application for agencies to apply will be available in fall 2026.

 Webinars